Houston2812/C_lectures_Fall_2022/README.md

 * Lab3_Conditionals - information about the conditional statements and their usage
 * Lab4_Loops - information about the loop in C
 * Lab5_Pointers - information about the pointers and type casting
+* Lab8_Strings - information about the strings and string functions

 Presentations:
 * [Lab 2](https://docs.google.com/presentation/d/1kjNFSwHXdv8RUNejuMxrf_I13FcDpkWO9uyU4aTOyvE/edit?usp=sharing)